ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 cast bn -r https://rpc.gamma.testnet.l2.quarkchain.io:8545
 ```

-If the node is fully synced, mark the current block number, and stop the op-node instance.
+If the node is completely synced, mark the current block number, and stop the op-node instance.

-## Test sync with the Archive API
+## Sync data from the Archive API

 ### Start a proxy to Beacon API